Parents’ school closure survival guide

 10. Encourage independent play and studyEven if your child is young, you don’t need to be in ‘teacher’ or supervisory mode all the time.
 Independent play and learning will help them develop into children who are confident and self aware.
 Schoolchildren of any age can play independently with Lego or do crafting, and online programmes can be followed with less parental input.
 If they can read by themselves they can use our Bedrock Vocabulary technology (currently available on a free 14-day trial).
 This introduces children to a wide range of engaging fiction and non-fiction texts and provides a programme of learning tailored to their ability.
 Choices such as this can help improve your child’s confidence as much as their formal knowledge and understanding, putting them in the best place for when they can return to school.

-11. Read what your school suggestsIf your child is older and is following their curriculum via distance learning, they’ll need to carry on with the normal study.
-If you have a younger child and have been emailed suggestions of things to do by their class teacher, unless stated otherwise these are likely to only be suggestions, not instructions.
+11. Read what your school suggestsIf your child is following their curriculum via distance learning, they’ll need to carry on with the normal study.
+If they have been emailed suggestions of things to do by their class teacher, unless stated otherwise these are likely to only be suggestions, not instructions.
 They will know that you aren’t a qualified teacher, that you may have multiple children of different ages at home and may also be trying to complete a day’s paid work at the same time.
 When stripped back to the bare bones, we recommend that every day you should aim to do some reading, some maths (practical maths counts, such as measuring and weighing when baking) and some exercise, plus ideally some writing too.

 Away from formal learning